zobuj/PortableOfflineTranslator/doc/TAMeetings/feb11/HighLevelRequirements.md

 - We are also going to need to think about the thermal management of our system to make sure to appropriate power delivery to each subsystem.

+# Summary

+Overall, we need to get our software to be working on a general pupose computer then we also need to prototype our design onto a breadboard to test the system design.
+We will also need to work on everything separately to ensure that each subsystem is working individually.